Franciena/InverseMatMarc/README.md

 ```
 Open Post File > Save
 ```
-Saving the "pointfem" (from the sym_test_fem.mud model)  and "pointexp" (from the sym_test_exp.mud model) files from the post-processing window, these files should be saved in the same folder as the various Python codes:
+Saving the "pointfem" (from the sym_test_fem.mud model)  and "pointexp" (from the sym_test_exp.mud model) files from the post-processing window, these files should be saved in the same folder as the MSC Marc files:
 ```
 Open Post File > History plot > All Incs > Add Curves > x-axis : - Global variables  > y-axis : - Contact Body Variables
                                                                  - time                         - Contact Body: Load (indenter)